ZeroMoonETH/zETH/SECURITY.md

 ## 🛡️ Security Overview

-ZeroMoon zETH has undergone one of the most comprehensive automated security testing campaigns in Ethereum history, with **360,000,000+ test scenarios** executed with **zero failures**.
+ZeroMoon zETH has undergone one of the most comprehensive automated security testing campaigns in Ethereum history, with **360,000,000+ test scenarios** executed with **zero failures**, plus **formal verification** using Certora Prover (the same verification stack used by Uniswap V3, Compound V3, and Aave V3).

 ---